cranhandler/cranhandler.github.io/about/visiting.md

  You are in district 3.

+ The nearest grocery store is Schnuck's at Grand and Gravois, 3430 S Grand Blvd, St. Louis, MO 63118

+ The nearest pharmacy is Walgreens at 3631 Gravois Ave, St. Louis, MO 63116

  **In Summary**

  If it looks like it's about to break, it is, treat it gently.
-I'm sorry I live in a hovel---I know it and I'm working on fixing it.

  On the bright side, you will wake up to waffles.